 - Software for Import of STL data

 BS printers adapt to your application as well as to your budget!
 Don’t miss the documents on the right side of this article.

-Computers, Cartridges and Pressurized Air: The heart of each BS3.1
+Computers, Cartridges and Pressurized Air: The heart of each BS printer

 The basic pneumatic extruder allows individual pressure settings.
-BS3.1 supports 10 ml and 30ml cartridges (Left picture).
-Pressure ranges from 0 to 7 bar.
+BS printers support 10 ml and 30ml cartridges (Left picture).
+Pressure ranges from 0 to 6 bar.